What is Joshua House Inc.?

 Joshua House was founded in Irasburg, VT in 1996 by Casey Boyle-Eldridge and a small group of friends.
 Its mission is to meet basic needs of the homeless, or near homeless population, in northern Vermont that results from unemployment and underemployment and related human environmental issues.
 The objectives are to support and shelter the homeless short-term, to help prevent homelessness through emergency support, and to help individuals and families maintain sustainability.
 Joshua House and its Board of Directors and volunteers seek to empower everyone to find support, love, caring and outreach from us - their community family.

 In May of 2019, Casey and the previous board stepped down, and a new Board of Directors took over.
-As of 2021 the current board is made up of Tim Daley, President; Brenda Lowther Vice President; Pastor Mike Haddad Secretary; Steve Mengel Treasurer; Pastor James Merriam, Fred Wilson, and Cassandra Hill, Board Members.
+As of 2021 the current board is made up of Tim Daley, President; Brenda Lowther Vice President; Pastor Mike Haddad Secretary; Steve Mengel Treasurer; Pastor James Merriam, Board Member.

 As a 501c3 non-profit, and a faith-based organization, Joshua House provides services to people from all walks of life, faiths, and non-faith backgrounds.
 As a privately funded organization receiving no federal or state funds, all support for those in need comes from ongoing fundraisers, caring individuals, businesses, and other non-profits.
 Where many organizations have limitations as to what and how much can be given to an individual or family, Joshua House has no such restrictions, thereby allowing it to assist at times to a greater extent.